06 Nov Ghost Busters: Eliminate Candidate Ghosting with These 3 Tips

 Every year, I run into individuals who I had interviewed over 20 years ago, and we’re able to look back on our interactions.
 We reflect with mutual appreciation that, just as I had an impact on their career, they had an impact on mine.
 Every candidate relationship I fostered strengthened my passion for the industry and belief that human connections should be prioritized at every stage of the recruitment process.
 Automation and other digital innovations should always be supported by a series of meaningful conversations where recruiters “sell” positions while simultaneously gaining a deep understanding of each candidate.
 In doing so, you’ll win candidates over and your recruiting process will be ghost free.

-Not attending the conference this year?
 We’re always available to share candidate marketing tips and tricks.
 Send us a message!

 Kevin O’Brien is a Co-Founder and Partner at echogravity.
 Kevin’s credentials include being a top recruiter for a international Big 8 consulting firm, top business development rep for a global consulting and staffing firm, and consulting with over 100 companies across North America.